 New business owners don’t have this same experience so will often copy exactly what someone else does, only to find that it doesn’t work for them at all.
-Because success isn’t only about taking the action.
-It’s about how the action is constructed, and the understanding of the marketing psychology behind its success.
+Because success isn’t only about what you do, but HOW you do it.
 If you haven’t ever been trained or put in a position to learn these skills, you won’t know you need them.
 In our minds then we reason that if they can hit that goal so can we, we sell similar products.
 We don’t realize how many other variables contributed to their success, so we’re unlikely to see the same return on our investment.

 Your Financial Needs

 This is the most prevalent goal setting mistake and is also the most painful.
-I initially set my goals using all 3 of these, but this one was #1.
-I needed to make a certain amount of money each month to live.
-I set my sales goals based on that number.
+My sales goals were based on what i needed to live.
 I would workdays, nights, weekends, and forgo eating and sleeping to hit that goal.
-Didn’t matter what the goal was, or if I had the infrastructure to support it.
+I never considered the infrastructure I needed.
 The only thing that I wanted was to hit that goal.
 I truly believed that if I worked my ass off, I’d hit the goals I set, because I needed to hit those goals, no matter how realistic they were.
 I fundamentally expected my need to outweigh all other factors that could possibly be influencing my sales.

 Why this is a problem

 Your sales don’t care what you need to make.
 The fact of the matter is, your need for money has no impact on whether you will make that money.
-I believe in the law of attraction, and that it takes the right mindset to manifest the future you want, but it also takes strategy and thinking outside the box.
+I believe in the law of attraction.
+It takes the right mindset to manifest the future you want.
+It also takes strategy and thinking outside the box.
 Your ability to hit sales goals depends on whether you have the inventory and customer base to support that volume (otherwise you’re asking the same number of people to spend 2x to up to 10x what they’re spending now on the same inventory they saw last sale).
 Without growing your customer base and your offerings simultaneously, increasing your sales is unlikely.

 This may sound like the issue is with us as business owners.
 That we aren’t able to hit the goals we set for ourselves.
 The truth is that we can hit our goals.
 Anyone can hit any goal that they set for themselves, but not necessarily on the timeline we want.
-Its unlikely that you’ll go from selling a few hundred dollars each month to selling thousands of dollars each month over the course of 30 days without a significant financial investment.
+Without a significant financial and time investment, you wont hit 10x your prior sales in less than a month.
 Significant enough to where the cost may outweigh the benefit.

-- Assess what each customer spent with me in a month on average to determine how many new customers I would need to hit my goal
+- Assess what each customer spent with me in a month on average.
+Use that to determine how many new customers I need to hit my goal

 - How many new customers I acquire each month on average

-- Use that information to develop a plan to acquire that number of customers each month, which would tell me how long it would take for me to hit my goal.
+- Develop a plan to acquire that number of customers each month.
+This would tell me how long it would take for me to hit my goal.

-- And finally, I would set up monthly milestones to give me that dopamine hit and allow me to keep up the progress.
+- I set up monthly milestones to give me that dopamine hit and allow me to keep up the progress.

-It took me a few months to really iron out these numbers and break free from my earlier preconceptions about goals and sales.
 I created a spreadsheet that you can download for free to help you understand what your business looks like now, so that you can identify the quickest path to get to where you want to be.
-I can promise that it won’t be as quick as you want, but it will be way faster than what you’re trying now.
+It won’t be as quick as you want, but it will be faster than what you’re trying now.

 How to Tell if Your Goals are Impractical

-Look at your sales since you started your business and then look at the goal you’ve set for yourself each month.
+Review your goals for the last several months.
 How many months did you hit your stated goal?
 If you hit your stated goal more often than not, then chances are, you’ve set a good goal for yourself.
 If not, then you may need to revisit your goal.